-A donor-advised fund (DAF) gives individuals a chance to support their favorite charitable causes while growing their own investment portfolio at the same time.
-However, the rules of a DAF are different to traditional charitable gifts.
-It allows the account holder to store their funds for a certain amount of time before distributing the funds at their discretion.
-See how it works and who it benefits before setting one up.
+A donor-advised fund (DAF) gives individuals a chance to support their favorite charities.
+However, the rules for a DAF are different than traditional charitable gifts.
+It allows the account holder to store their funds for a certain amount of time before distributing the funds the donor's preferred charities.

 Donor-Advised Fund Basics

 A DAF allows people to give a portion of their money, assets, or property to charity in order to receive a tax deduction immediately.
-However, the holder isn't required to decide on their preferred charity at the time of donation.
-Instead, the account is managed by a nonprofit institution or an eligible charity organization so the IRS can be assured that the funds are not being mismanaged.
-This organization will typically charge a small fee to account holders in exchange for suggesting the best investment strategies to grow the assets over time.
+However, the donor isn't required to decide on their charity at the time of donation.
+Instead, the account is managed by a nonprofit institution or an eligible charitable organization to satisfy IRS requirements.
+This organization will typically charge a fee to account holders in exchange for managing funds and processing charitable grant requests.

 How to Use a Donor-Advised Fund

 When the assets are in the DAF, the individual holder has the option to invest in various portfolios or funds that may grow the investment over time.
-As a result, the DAF may allow the donor to give even more of their assets to charity.
-Some people will use a DAF in lieu of setting up some type of trust for a particular organization while others will front-load their account to give themselves enough time to grow their assets.
-Typically, individuals will set up a DAF during a high-income year in order to avoid paying full taxes on their income while still being able to support a noble cause.
-Any charity that has been approved by the IRS is eligible to benefit from a DAF.
+As a result, the DAF may allow the donor to give even more to charity.
+Some people will use a DAF in lieu of setting up a trust for a particular organization while others will front-load their account to give themselves enough time to grow their assets.
+Typically, individuals will set up a DAF during a high-income year in order to reduce the tax due on their income and support preferred charities over time.

 How to Donate to a Donor-Advised Fund